xADDBx/OwlcatNuGetTemplates/README.md

 ## Existing Template:

 - `rtmod`  - UnityModManager Template for Warhammer 40,000: Rogue Trader
 - `rtmodworkshop`  - UnityModManager Template for Warhammer 40,000: Rogue Trader.
-Includes some files (OwlcatModificationManifest, Thumbnail.jpg) to make publishing to workshop easier.
+Adds a publishing task which will directly publish to Steam Workshop.
+Included is a tool necessary for publishing.
 - `wrathmod`  - UnityModManager Template for Pathfinder: Wrath of the Righteous

 ## Usage